-- Practice non-discrimination (agencies with a religious affiliation, will not refuse service to a client based on religion, nor engage in religious proselytizing or religious counseling in any program receiving Federal funds)
+Practice non-discrimination (agencies with a religious affiliation, will not refuse service to a client based on religion, nor engage in religious proselytizing or religious counseling in any program receiving Federal funds)

 - Have the capacity to deliver emergency food programs

 - Have a voluntary board if private, not-for-profit

 Eligible organizations may request up to a maximum of $50,000 per organization.

 EFSP funds must be used to supplement or expand existing resources.
-The local EFSP board for Benton and Franklin Counties has determined that the funds will be used only for the Other Food category.
+The local EFSP board for Benton and Franklin Counties has determined that the funds will be used only for the Other Food and Other Shelter categories.
 The Other Food category is intended to allow agencies such as food pantries, food banks, and shelters to pay for the purchase of food items, food vouchers and food gift cards/certificates to assist in the feeding of eligible clients.
 The Other Shelter category is intended to provide off-site emergency shelter assistance and is limited to 30 days assistance per individual or household during the current program period.
 Other Shelter category allocations will not exceed 15% of the total amount awarded to each of the local jurisdictions (Benton County, WA and Franklin County, WA).
-EFSP funds are distributed on an reimbursement basis and require specific documentation for proof of purchase.
-The Phase 35 Funding Cycle is retroactive to January 1, 2018, which means eligible expenses dated January 1, 2018 to December 31, 2018 can be reimbursed using EFSP funds with documented proof of purchase.
+EFSP funds are distributed on a reimbursement basis and require specific documentation for proof of purchase.
+The Phase 36 Funding Cycle is retroactive to February 1, 2019, which means eligible expenses dated February 1, 2019 to December 31, 2019 can be reimbursed using EFSP funds with documented proof of purchase.

 Eligible items in Food: